TOURISM PLANNING THAT BENEFITS PEOPLE AND PLACES

 Sustainable tourism planning is about striking the right balance between the needs of people (locals and visitors) and places (natural and urban).
 It is about clearly defining our purpose, our vision, our point of difference or identity.
 It enables us to think long-term, be adaptable and reactive to changing target markets, trends and crisis.
 It ensures we allocate resources appropriately while building local capability and capacity.
 It is resilient, with the word ‘sustainable’ at the heart of our approach.
 An approach that is responsible and benefits people (visitors and locals) and places — socially, economically, culturally and environmentally.

-TRC is committed to the application of the United Nations Sustainable Development Goals (SDGs) and the Global Sustainable Tourism Council’s (GSTC) Destination Criteria.
-Our GSTC certified practitioners provide practical advice on how to maximise the social, economic, environmental and cultural benefits of tourism.
+TRC is committed to the application of the United Nations Sustainable Development Goals (SDGs) and the New Zealand Tourism Sustainability Commitment.
+TRC is a member of the Global Sustainable Tourism Council (GSTC), and our team holds GSTC Professional Certificates in Sustainable Tourism.
+Our team of sustainable tourism practitioners provide practical advice on how to maximise the social, economic, environmental and cultural benefits of tourism.

 WHAT’S IN IT FOR YOU?

 Janet and the TRC team did a great job with the Gippsland Destination Management Plan and I would recommend them to any regional tourism organisation.